Internet Disclosure Statement

 In order to keep the Internet free and open to consumers accessing lawful content, MCTV does not block, throttle or allow prioritization (affiliated or paid) Internet traffic.
 MCTV does employ reasonable network management practices, as outlined below, to ensure the network is not negatively affected.

 Congestion Management.
-MCTV currently offers three levels of Residential Broadband Access.
+MCTV currently offers four levels of Residential Broadband Access.
 These levels are:

 - 100 Mbps downstream by 10 Mbps upstream